eYSIP-2017/eYSIP-2017_Game_Development-TI-RTOS/VENDING_MACHINE_FINAL/VM_RTOS_Readme.txt

-Example Summary
+VM_RTOS Summary
 ----------------
-This example is intended to be a starting point for new development where a fuller set of kernel features and debug capabilities are enabled.
+This is the switching statechart implementation of a vending machine abstraction, using TI-RTOS.
+User can enter money using switch presses, select desired soda once money has been entered and soda is dispensed using LED blink, followed by change dispensing using LEDs.

 Peripherals Exercised
 ---------------------
-Board_LED0  Indicates that the board was initialized within main()
+It uses a game console interfaced with Tiva C TM4C123GH6PM Board, and utilizes switches, LEDs and GLCD interfaced with the Board.

 Example Usage
 -------------
-The example lights Board_LED0 as part of the initialization in main().
-Then a heartBeat task toggles the LED at a rate determined by the arg0 parameter for the constructed Task instance in the .c file.
+This can be used as a simple Vending Machine Firmware abstraction, which receives inputs using switch presses and displays outputs as LED blinks.

 Application Design Details
 --------------------------
-This examples is the same as the "Empty (Minimal)" example except many development and debug features are enabled.
+This Project is built out of the Empty project which is the same as the "Empty (Minimal)" example except many development and debug features are enabled.
 For example:
     - Logging is enabled
     - Assert checking is enabled